by Snigdha Joshi

 Beyond the Label: Crafting A Resilient Pharma Brand

-The pharmaceutical industry flourished for several years without branding.
+The pharmaceutical industry flourished for several years without pharmaceutical branding.
 For example, paracetamol has been a popular medication since 1878, but only after decades of use was paracetamol branded as Tylenol, Panadol, Calpol, and Alvedon by different pharmaceutical companies.
-Today, pharma branding is critical.
+Today, pharmaceutical branding is critical.
 Pharmaceutical companies have to develop their unique brand and put a lot of effort into maintaining brand integrity and brand consistency in marketing.

-The Role of Brand Management in Pharma
+The Role of Pharmaceutical Brand Management in Pharma

-Trust & credibility
+Trust & Credibility

 The pharma industry relies heavily on trust; when customers trust the pharma company, they are likely to buy products or services.
-Good brand management in pharma helps companies retain the trust they have gained from their customers.
+Good pharmaceutical brand management in pharma helps companies retain the trust they have gained from their customers.
 An essential part of this is ensuring the brand sends a consistent message through all marketing campaigns.

 Pricing